fnayre/fnayre.github.io/_posts/2018-11-29-typing-optics-4.md

 The other functions `view`, `preview` and `has` all have a similar implementation, we use a special instance of the Monoid to provide a different behavior (cf link below for the full implementation).

-One caveat is that `view` doesn't actually work the same way as in Haskell.
+> One caveat is that `view` doesn't actually work the same way as in Haskell.
 Since it can only get one value, if it's used on a Traversal or Prism it'll throw an Error (in Haskell the Monoid intance is automatically chooses by the compiler).

+> Another last minute caveat is that optional `$type` in Optic interface doesn't seem to play nice with `strictNullChecks` enabled.

 But for the rest I beleive we have working definitions for most of the public API.
 Next I'll have to add typings for